Table of Contents

 For instance, if you build a model that determines which financial borrowers to loan to, you may find at the end that the model predicts a mortgage with 97% accuracy - this sounds good, doesn’t it?
 But what if 98% of borrowers pay their mortgage on time and only 2% default?
 If you predict that all the mortgages will be repaid, you would only be wrong 2% of the time - not 3% of the time like the model.

 How to Assess Your Data Model’s Performance and Validate the Results.

 There are three main types of validation that you’ll need to consider at this point:

-For this, it’s good that from the very beginning, you choose an active machine learning system rather than a passive one because the active models decrease the possibility of human decision override.
-Explore how you’ll use your model - whether that’s going to happen within your existing workflow or if you have to create a new workflow.
+For a decision logic system, it’s good that, from the very beginning, you choose an active machine learning system rather than a passive one, because the active models decrease the possibility of human decision override.
+Explore how you’ll use your model and whether that’s going to happen within your existing workflow, or if you have to create a new workflow.